 I have always wanted to see, in Wordsworth’s phrase, “into the life of things.”
 Before I became interested in theology or religion, my spirituality was formed by the arts: literature, cinema, painting, music.
 It was after studying film and literature at Yale University and at the University of Paris that I felt drawn to the Ignatian (Jesuit) tradition, a tradition that emphasizes the discovery of the divine in all things: in all human activities, faiths, and cultures.

 In addition to spending three years as a Jesuit, I earned a Master’s of Divinity from the Boston College School of Theology and Ministry and trained as a spiritual director at the Jesuit Collaborative in Watertown, MA.
 I completed my Clinical Pastoral Education as a board-certified interfaith chaplain at Massachusetts General Hospital in Boston and at Einstein Medical Center in Philadelphia.
-I have worked in California state prisons, at a L’Arche community, and on several college campuses, and I am now a healthcare chaplain in Philadelphia and a visiting retreat director at St. Raphaela Center in Haverford.
-I am a member of the Association of Professional Chaplains and of Spiritual Directors International and have contributed in the past to The Huffington Post Live, NPR’s All Things Considered, and The National Catholic Reporter.
+I have worked in California state prisons, at a L’Arche community, and on several college campuses, and I now direct a team of hospice chaplains in Pennsylvania and New Jersey and am a visiting retreat director at St. Raphaela Center in Haverford.
+I am a member of the Association of Professional Chaplains, Spiritual Directors International, and The Narrative Enneagram, and I have contributed in the past to The Huffington Post Live, NPR’s All Things Considered, and The National Catholic Reporter.